Datavault-UK/automate-dv-docs/docs/tutorial/tut_links.md

 To create a link model, we simply copy and paste the above template into a model named after the link we are creating. dbtvault will generate a link using metadata provided in the next steps.

-Links should use the incremental materialization, as we load and add new records to the existing data set.

 #### Materialisation

 The recommended materialisation for **links** is `incremental`, as we load and add new records to the existing data set.